hristokoev/portfolio/src/projects/lollipop-movers.md

 ~~For now though, it's a work in progress.
 Currently I'm developing the admin panel for easier management of the requests.~~

-~~Seeing the power of NextJS, next thing on the list is to migrate the website to NextJS.~~
+~~Seeing the power of Next.js, next thing on the list is to migrate the website to Next.js.~~

 October 2023: The client reached out to me and asked me to integrate the form with [Privyr](https://www.privyr.com/).
-This means that I need to handle API requests.
-I was planning to move everything to NextJS, however, now I believe that to be an overkill.
-For this static website, I'll be using Astro instead.

-Astro is fun. 🎉
+This meants that I had to handle API requests, which was fairly easy.
+I was planning to move everything to Next.js, however, now I believe that to be an overkill.
+That's why for this SPA I've used Astro.
+And Astro is quite fun. 🎉